flagxor/svfig-2015-04-25/README.md

-Slides for Haiku Forth News April 25, 2015.
+Slides for: Haiku Monthly - April 25, 2015.